tetzank/homepage/content/posts/return-oriented-programming.md

 ```

 With the second challenge beaten you can check out the other challenges.
-I had a lot of fun piecing the puzzles together and it teached me a lot about the execution flow of a program, especially how function calls into a shared library really work.
+I had a lot of fun piecing the puzzles together and learned a bunch of new things about the low-level execution flow of a program, especially how function calls into a shared library really work.
-I encourage you to have a look.
+I encourage you to have a look at the other challenges.

 # ROP Mitigations